EvAvKein/Distillogue/README.md

 ### Prerequisites

-1. Install the dependencies mentioned above
-2. Clone the project to your computer via download/Git
+1. Install the dependencies above & clone this project via download/Git
-3. Run `npm run install`
+2. Run `npm run install`

 ### Commands
 1. `npm run build`: Construct files for frontend & backend
 2. `npm run host`: Launch server (and database) on localhost:3000
-3. `npm run cypress`: Launch Cypress for end-to-end testing

-(There's also `npm run serve` which executes 1 & 2, and `npm run test` which executes all 3)
+3. `npm run cypress`: Launch Cypress for end-to-end testing (There's also `npm run serve` which executes 1 & 2, and `npm run test` which executes all 3)

 ---